-Enjoy this Dutch Oven Apple Crisp recipe on your next camping trip or baked at home.
+Enjoy this Dutch Oven Apple Crisp recipe at home on your next camping trip.
 It is the perfect taste of fall in one bite!

-Peggy submitted her Rhubarb Crunch Recipe to be featured back in the spring and now she has another great Dutch oven dessert.
-Enjoy her version of Dutch Oven Apple Cobbler which she adapted from the King Arthur Flour Cookbook.
+Peggy submitted her Rhubarb Crunch Recipe to be featured in the spring, and now she has another tremendous Dutch oven dessert.
+Enjoy her Dutch Oven Apple Cobbler version, which she adapted from the King Arthur Flour Cookbook.

 Dutch Oven Apple Crisp Recipe